address

-defines whom the speaker is addressing
+Address - defines whom the speaker is addressing

-In standard realism, 'address' is to the other dialogue partner or partners.
+In standard realism, address is to the other dialogue partner or partners.
 These characters speak to each other, within the story space or diegesis.
 (See Standard production.)

-In monologue, the address is either to oneself, or it can be expressly to the listener, in "direct address".
+In monologue, the address is either to oneself, or it can be expressly to the listener, in 'direct address'.

-The narrator/commentator usually addresses the listener directly.
+The narrator/commentator addresses the listener directly.

-Unless it is direct, address places the listeners outside the diegesis, as eavesdroppers.
+Unless it is direct, address places the listeners outside the story space (diegesis), as eavesdroppers.See Diegetic within the story world of the play) and nondiegetic (without a source in the story)

 Consider the example of address in the opening sequence of Under Milk Wood - "Listen!".
 Narration in the radio plays is more likely to acknowledge the listening audience, by contrast with film, where the spectators are rarely addressed directly and the narration does not draw attention to itself.

 Address in the radio monologue play can be especially ambiguous.
 The style of address is to the single listener, listening alone.
-Address is a complex and interesting issue in radio.Assignment on address
+Address is a complex and interesting issue in radio.Assignment on address:

 Collect examples from plays.

-Analyse the address of DJs, the news, a R4 feature, 'Woman's Hour'.CONTINUING THROUGH THE SITE: to naming
+Analyse the address of DJs, the news, a R4 feature, 'Woman's Hour'.

 naming record 'umms' from all the characters to store scene structure dialogue is more than words SOUND BOX - production sound effects archive atmos and soundscapes double frame - triple frame clustering underscoring music - fighting the dialogue Noise 'moving camera' technique Music montage 'Will you turn that music down!'